Prevent your pet from going missing: How to keep flight-risk dogs safe

 HERE'S WHAT YOU CAN DO RIGHT NOW

-Invest in a GPS tracker like Tractive so you can pinpoint your pet’s location in seconds.
+Like Tractive so you can pinpoint your pet’s location in seconds.
 Unlike a microchip, you don’t have to wait for someone else to find your pet first.
 The small, sturdy, waterproof device is a lifesaver: it attaches right to their collar and sends signals straight to your phone so you can locate your lost dog in seconds.

-Set up a PetHub account by linking your pet’s ID tag to a free and secure pet profile.
-If your pet gets lost, PetHub can send out a broadcast to shelters.
-And if someone scans your pet’s tag, they’ll be able to see critical information like your pet’s name, age, breed, medications, allergies, and your contact information.
+By linking your pet’s ID tag to a free and secure pet profile.
+If your pet gets lost, PetHub can send out a broadcast to local organizations and businesses like shelters, pet stores and veterinarians.

-Get your pet a microchip so that you can be notified if a kind stranger finds your pet before you do and turns it over to a veterinarian or shelter.
+So that you can be notified if a kind stranger finds your pet before you do and turns it over to a veterinarian or shelter.
+Don't forget to update microchip information if your number or address changes.

-Increase your dog’s daily exercise.
 Many dogs have lots of energy to spare, and you’ll help them use the excess energy that they might otherwise spend digging, climbing, or jumping the fence.

-Help relieve their boredom and/or anxiety by spending quality time with them, providing a variety of toys, and making sure they have a comfortable home.
+By spending quality time with them, providing a variety of toys, and making sure they have a comfortable home.

 Even the best-behaved dogs in the world can run away.
 Nobody wants to deal with a missing, or worse, a missing and injured dog.
 As responsible dog owners, it’s important to be aware of the common reasons why dogs run away and what you can do to stop it from happening.
 By following the precautions, you can make sure your dog never goes missing.
 Even if they do, you’ll have tools you need to be reunited again.